The New Instruction Librarian: A Workbook for Trainers and Learners

 Candice Benjes-Small

-Candice Benjes-Small began her career at the University of Southern California and since 2001 has worked at Radford University in Radford, Virginia.
-She is the head of information literacy and outreach and university coordinator of information literacy for the general education curriculum.
-Under her leadership, the library instruction program has been recognized as an Exemplary Information Literacy program in numerous categories by the ACRL.
-She has served as president of the Virginia chapter of ACRL (VLACRL) and is active on numerous VLACRL committees.
-She and Rebecca K. Miller founded The Innovative Library Classroom, a very popular regional information literacy conference that won the 2016 Beta Phi Mu Conference Support Award.
-She has written numerous publications on information literacy and was lead author on an article about cognitive development and web evaluation which was selected as a Top 20 article by the Library Instruction Round Table.
-She is also an instructor for the Library Juice Academy on library instruction assessment.
+Candice Benjes-Small began her career at the University of Southern California and is currently the head of research services at William & Mary in Williamsburg, VA.
+Previously, she was head of information literacy and outreach and university coordinator of information literacy for the general education curriculum at Radford University.
+Under her leadership, the library instruction program was recognized as an Exemplary Information Literacy program in numerous categories by the ACRL.
+She received her BA in history from Haverford College in 1995 and her MLIS from the University of Texas at Austin in 1997.
+She has served as president of the Virginia chapter of ACRL (VLACRL) and has been active on numerous ALA, ACRL, and VLACRL committees.
+She and Rebecca Miller Waltz founded The Innovative Library Classroom, a very popular regional information literacy conference that won the 2016 Beta Phi Mu Conference Support Award.
+She has written numerous publications on information literacy and was lead author on an article about cognitive development and web evaluation which was selected as a Top 20 article by the Library Instruction Round Table (LIRT).
+She has served as an adjunct professor for the library science graduate programs at Syracuse University and Old Dominion University.

-Rebecca K. Miller is the head of library learning services at Penn State University Libraries in State College, Pennsylvania.
-A 2012 ALA Emerging Leader, she earned an MAEd in instructional design and technology from Virginia Tech in 2014, an MSLS from the School of Information and Library Science at the University of North Carolina at Chapel Hill in 2007, and a BA in English and Religion from the College of William & Mary in Virginia in 2004.
-She is active in regional, state, and national library organizations and has authored and coauthored a number of books, technical reports, and articles on teaching, learning, and instructional technologies in libraries, including Rethinking Reference and Instruction with Tablets (2012), Tablet Computers in the Academic Library (2014), Mobile Devices: Service with Intention (2015), and ARL Spec Kit 349: “Evolution of Library Liaisons” (2015).
+Rebecca Miller Waltz is the Associate Dean for Learning and Engagement at Penn State University Libraries in State College, Pennsylvania.
+A 2012 ALA Emerging Leader, Rebecca earned an MAEd in instructional design and technology from Virginia Tech in 2014, an MSLS from the School of Information and Library Science at the University of North Carolina at Chapel Hill in 2007, and a BA in English and Religion from the College of William & Mary in Virginia in 2004.
+She has served as an adjunct instructor for Syracuse University’s School of Information Studies and a facilitator for the ACRL Information Literacy Immersion Program since 2017.
+Rebecca has been active in regional, state, and national library organizations and has authored and coauthored a number of books, book chapters, technical reports, and articles on teaching, learning, and instructional technologies in libraries, including publications in College & Research Libraries News, Journal of Learning Spaces, Library Leadership & Management, and Journal of Library Administration.
+More information about Rebecca’s work is available on her website: www.rebeccamillerwaltz.com.

 ”The authors’ experience and expertise in this field is evident throughout the book.
 Like the position they are describing, their resources are varied and draw from both library and educational fields … Though written for college and university librarians, school librarians can find helpful information for increasing their effectiveness and confidence in working with students and faculty.”